drhsqlite/pikchr/doc/userman.md

       assert( last arrow.width == 2cm )
 ~~~~~

-(Actually, I added a three more objects in order to show the dimension lines
+(We’ve added gray dimension lines purely for illustration.
+Click the
-in the diagram.
-If you want to see the exact Pikchr code that generates any
+diagram [per the instructions above](#viewsrc) to see that they do not
-of the diagrams in this user manual - and assuming you are viewing this user
-manual from [Fossil][fossil] and that you are using a web browser with
-javascript enabled - just click on the diagram.)
+change the example, only add to it.)

 [fossil]: https://fossil-scm.org/